pjuda/ada-project/README.md

 Note that There are also sets with filtered duplicates (e.g. for the same products but on different media like DVD/VHS) and csv file with ratings only.

-Preliminary test were performed to determine data's statistic repartition (e.g. item's repartition per category).
+Preliminary test were performed to determine data's statistic repartition (e.g. item's repartition per category, reviews' number across time).
-We will then used a subset of the original dataset and focus on a particular category to determine review's reliability and answer our second question: try to infere how a review can positively or negatively influence someone's perception.
+We will then used a subset of the original dataset and focus on a particular category to determine review's reliability.

 # A list of internal milestones up until project milestone 3

-* ...
-* ...

-# Questions for TAs
-...
+- Characterize Amazon's expansion from 1994 to 2014.
+- Estimate reviews' reliabilities based on the ratings' pertinence and on the reviewers who wrote them.